ewfx/aidhp-mistral/README.md

 9. Dall-E: For image generation.
 FastAPI generates images using Dall-E
 10. Gemini LLModel: For adaptive content recommendation.
 FastAPI uses Gemini LLModel for content recommendation
 11. Plotly: For creating graphs and visualizations.
 FastAPI generates graphs and visualizations using Plotly
-12. LLm Model - Phi : For Content generatio
+12. LLm Model - Phi : For Content generation

 ## 🚧 Challenges We Faced
 1. Selection of right LLM model in building the application is a major challenge